 All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
-We actively encourage full participation in school life for all pupils, including those with SEND.
-We communicate with parents the extra-curricular clubs offer each half term and discuss this offer in termly SEND reviews, to encourage pupils with SEND to engage in these activities.

 All pupils are encouraged to go on our residential trip(s) to Borrowdale in the Lake District.

 All pupils are encouraged to take part in sports day/school plays/special workshops.